brandur/sorg/content/drafts/postgres-sortsupport.md

 ## A glance at the implementation (#implementation)

-I'm going to try to give you a basic idea of how SortSupport is implemented by exposing a narrow slice of source code.
+Let's try to get a basic idea of how SortSupport is implemented by examining a narrow slice of source code.
 Sorting in Postgres is extremely complex and involves thousands of lines of code, so fair warning that I'm going to simplify some things and skip *a lot* of others.

 A good place start is with `Datum`, the pointer-sized type (32 or 64 bits, depending on the CPU) used for sort